 How much color should I put in the nursery?
 Will it be too bright?
 Will there be enough stimulation?
 These are some of the most common questions we hear from our clients wondering how color affects your baby.
 While there is still much scientific debate about how color affects infants, there is endless evidence showing how color affects adults—marketing execs have poured millions into this research.
 It’s no coincidence that most fast food restaurants are red and yellow—these colors can make you feel more hungry.

 Why not take advantage of all this research and use it in your nursery?
 While your baby may not perceive colors correctly for a while, they will when they get older and as those marketing execs have proven—color does affect us.
-Here’s a quick rundown of some color theory and how it can help your choose the right color for your child’s nursery.
+Here’s a quick rundown of some color theory and how it can help your choose the right paint color for your child’s nursery.

 Red – Passion, Excitement, Emotional – Red is bold and attracts a lot of attention.
 It can work in a nursery as an accent but should be avoided wall to wall.
 Red is the “hottest” color and may invoke volatile personality traits to stand out.